dhaval-28/Pewlett-Hackard-Analysis/README.md

 ### Key Takeaways :
 From these tables, we can see that there are four key takeaways:
-(1) Among employees which are retiting, there 1549 employees who qulify for the mentiorship program.
+(1) Among employees which are retiring, there 1549 employees who qualify for the mentorship program.
-(2) The number of employees retiring are more than potentail mentors.
+(2) The number of employees retiring are more than potential mentors.
 This would create a challenge for a company to train new employees.
-(3) Almost one third of retiting emploees are Senior Engineers, another one third are the Senior Staff and the rest are all others.
+(3) Almost one third of retiring employees are Senior Engineers, another one third are the Senior Staff and the rest are all others.
-(4) Company will have to train and fill Senior Engineers and Senior staff positions with the greatest pirority.
+(4) Company will have to train and fill Senior Engineers and Senior staff positions with the greatest priority.

 ## Summary
-To determine how many roles will need to be filled as the "silver tsunami" begins to make an impact, we can create a graph to categorize the retirees into age groups.
-For each year, the company can hire (internally or externally) the amount of people that would be retiring, assuming that the retirement age is 65.
-Currently, we have a list of people who were born between 1952 and 1955.
-Therefore, we would have a different hiring quota for each of the following four years.

-If we look at the current projection of potential mentors and the amount of people retiring, we do not have enough retirees to mentor the next generation of employees.
-Moving forward, we can create a query that gives us a list of people who are retiring at the end of the current year (and for each following year).
-From there, the company can prioritize how many younger employees need to be trained to fill up the retired positions.
-It would also be beneficial if we created a query that grouped mentor-eligible employees into position titles.
-With this table, the company can plan the mentorship program, specifically, how many mentees a mentor can take on to fulfill the retired roles.

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 To determine how many rolls need to be filled, we will need to create a table/graph to categorize the retirees by different age groups and title.
-Each year company can hire the same number of employees that would be retiting.
+Each year company can hire the same number of employees that would be retiring by age group.
 We have a list of employees who were born between 1952 and 1955.
-Company would need to hire different number of employees every year based on emploees hitting the retirement age.
+Company would need to hire different number of employees every year based on employees hitting the retirement age by age group.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-The projected number of employees retiting in next 4 years are almost 90,000 while only 1549 of them are elibigle to become mentor.
-Also, all employees who are elibigle for mentiorship after retirement might not be interested in mentiorship.
-So the there are not enough retirees to mentor the next generation of employees.
+The projected number of employees retiring in next 4 years are almost 90,000 while only 1549 of them are eligible to become mentor.
+Also, all employees who are eligible for mentorship after retirement might not be interested in mentorship.
+So, there are not enough retirees to mentor the next generation of employees.
+We can create a query which provides employees eligible for mentorship with specific roles/titles.
+This will help company plan mentorship program better.